astronomer/docs/astro/cli/run-airflow-locally.md

 description: Run commands in your local Airflow environment to troubleshoot running DAGs and tasks.
 ---

 Running your Astro project locally is an easy way to test your code changes.
-Additionally, some issues with a local Astro project can be solved only after running your local Airflow environment with `astro dev start`.
+Additionally, you can only troubleshoot some issues in a project after running your local Airflow environment with `astro dev start`.

 This document explains how to use Astro CLI commands to interact with a locally running Airflow environment.